 Your child's health, safety and well-being are our top priority at Camp Sea Gull and Camp Seafarer.
-Each year, we take time to evaluate our medical protocols and practices using recommendations from the Centers for Disease Control and Prevention (CDC), American Camp Association (ACA), North Carolina State Health and Human Services, Pamlico County Health Department, and from guidance from our Camp Medical Advisory Committee.
+Each year, we take time to evaluate our medical protocols and practices using recommendations from the Centers for Disease Control and Prevention (CDC), American Camp Association (ACA), North Carolina State Health and Human Services, Pamlico County Health Department, and our Camp Medical Advisory Committee.

-Our team of nurses and volunteer physicians at each Camp.
+Our Health Centers are staffed 24 hours a day by registered nurses and volunteer physicians at each Camp.
 They are prepared to respond to many of the common health challenges that occur at camp: infected bug bites, cuts and scrapes, swimmer’s ear, jellyfish stings, cold symptoms, etc. In the event your child visits the Health Center, there is no charge for any routine medical care provided by our Health Team.

 Every summer we work hard to prevent the spread of communicable diseases.
 Under the guidance of our physician medical committee, we practice hygiene measures in the cabins and take a variety of precautions to support camper health in our dining hall.
 Additionally, we work with our campers to ensure they are well-hydrated in the summer heat and take appropriate precautions to avoid sunburn and insect bites.